 This is a subject taster day which gives pupils the chance to experience learning in an HE environment.
 Pupils will each attend a keynote lecture and two interactive workshops.

 Disciplines from both Colleges are represented: arts, humanities and law subjects; and the social sciences.

-This event has been running for the last three years and usually takes place in June (exact date for 2016 to be confirmed).
+This event has been running for the last four years and is likely to take place again on Tuesday 27 June 2017.

 On arrival, all students receive a Discovery Day bag full of useful information including the junior prospectus, information on the subjects available to study in each college, pens, paper and a few other small gifts, a snack and a bottle of water.

 Year 10 student: "The careers lecture helped reassure me that I can study something I enjoy as opposed to choosing a degree just to get a job."

 The programme for the day included: